briandfoy/briandfoy.github.io/_posts/2020-11-10-rescuing-future-folk-from-my-iphone.md

 ---
 layout: post
 title: Rescuing Future Folk from my iPhone
-categories: programming
+categories: technology
-tags: apple music dropbox iphone
+tags: apple music dropbox iphone synology
 stopwords: peasy Dalrymple's
 last_modified:
 original_url:
 ---
+**UPDATE: I replaced Dropbox with a Synology array that sits in my office.
+I can still get to things from outside my network with Quickconnect, and that's been just fine.
+I paid about $600 for the Synology and that will pay for itself in three years of my Dropbox plan.**

 I think Dropbox has corrupted a bunch of my files.
 I don't care enough to verify the culprit, but this only happened under _~/Dropbox_ and not under my iCloud, Google Drive, or local directories.
 I went to investigate, restore from backup, and otherwise replace.
 But, I find some of my favorite music is borked.